galan/jalita/README.md

 # Integration

-Via Maven - use the [maven repository and artifact](https://github.com/d8bitr/maven-repository) on github.
+Use the [maven repository and artifact](https://github.com/d8bitr/maven-repository) on github.